-Much of the land in the vicinity of Miller Road Elms and Road is currently developed as Planned a De-Unit velopment.
+Much of the land in the vicinity of Miller Road and Elms Road is currently developed as a Planned Unit Development.
 The PUD has proven to be successful at attracting new commercial development to this area of Swartz Creek, while integrating this development with the Springbrook neighborhoods, Elms Park, and the planned assisted living.
 A majority of this land has been developed, however the remaining properties on the south side of Miller are still expected to be developed in the near future.
 In doing so, the city should ensure that access points for all development are limited to a minimum, perhaps two, on Miller Road.
 A signal is recommended for the western entrance of Kroger.